Help! Small Business Saturday doesn’t work for my boring, old business

 - If you’re a web design service, like Askew Brooke, you might offer a free website health check to the first 10 people who fill in a form on your website.

 There are lots of things you can do to show off your expertise; you just have to find the right way for your business, plus a creative way to promote it.
-Which brings me to my next point.
+This brings me to my next point.

 I know, I know.
 You don’t have the time.
 I disagree.
 B2Bs need to find a way to stand out, and that means you need to get your thinking cap on.
 Step out from behind the company persona and think about what makes you unique.
 Whatever you decide to do, it needs to fit with your brand personality and how you want to be perceived.
 You also have to be comfortable with it.

 However, sometimes it’s good to step out of that comfort zone that everyone talks about.
-Here’s me doing it.
-If I can, you can too!

 Find out what’s going on